bwvoss/failure-patterns-essay/README.md

 http://blog.golang.org/error-handling-and-go

-Explicitly checking for errors demands error handling logic receives attention.
+Explicitly returning errors demands the error receives attention.
 Coupled with Go's static typing, errors need to be explicitly ignored.
+As an added benefit, the user will less likely be randomly subjected to stack traces.

-This is refreshingly different from most languages where exceptions are easily ignored and the user subsequently sees incomprehensible stack traces.
-Go forces the developer to face errors a natural running system could produce.

-Go has something called ```panic``` as well, which is like an exception in other languages.
-Conventionally, a panic is used when when the system is totally broken and in an unrecoverable format.
+While Go forces the developer to face errors a natural running system could produce, there is still a ```panic```, which is conventionally, used when when the system is totally broken and in an unrecoverable format.

 ##### Communicating With Error messages

-Errors are a communication tool for humans to know what went wrong.
-The Go community establishes a convention for error messages that make it easy for operators to track down what went wrong in a casual chain with strings.
+The Go community established a convention for error messages that make it easy for operators to track down what went wrong in a casual chain with strings.
 Let's say we wanted to craft an error message for an HTTP timeout failure for the Rescuetime code.
 In Go, it may be structured like this:

 ```go
 rescuetime: fetch: http timeout: the url of http://rescuetime-api.com timed out at 5 seconds
 ```

 A chain of strings is an easy data structure to scan or grep, and gives a uni-directional view leading to the failure.
+While we may want to add some more information like variable values or line numbers, the bigger message from the structure of the message is that errors are meant to teach a human what went wrong.

 #### Erlang